North Perth

 Table Chart PROFILE FAQ

-North Perth's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions
+The level of general health in North Perth is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

 Frequently Asked Questions - Health